- 18 years of age or above

 Program Leader Information

-- Scott Collins, Assistant Clinical Professor of Accounting, Smeal College of Business
+- Scott Collins, Associate Clinical Professor of Accounting, Smeal College of Business

-Course DescriptionAll students will be enrolled in IB 399 or ACCTG 399: Old World Innovations and their Influence on Modern Business Systems for 3 credits.
+Course DescriptionAll students will be enrolled in IB 399 / ACCTG 399: Old World Innovations and their Influence on Modern Business Systems (3 credits.)

 Course SelectionStudents are required to take the prescribed course listed above as participants on the program.
 The Education Abroad Office will register you for this course.
 To determine how this course will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips:

 - Meet with your academic adviser to discuss potential courses abroad and your degree requirements.

 - Complete your Course Selection Questionnaire in the ‘Post-Decision’ section of your application to choose the course you want from the cross-listed program options.